Paul Register (Chief Judge)

 Comedian and Comics Illustrator

-Favourite graphic novel read this year: Building Stories (by Chris Ware).
+Favourite graphic novel read this year: A Contract With God (in Italian!
+With lots of help from Google Translate) by the legendary Will Eisner.
 Favourite comics character of all time: Howard The Duck.